alexey-savchenko-am/mlalgo/README.md

 # mlalgo
-A collection of machine learning algorithms with clear implementations and examples.
+A collection of machine learning algorithms with clear implementations and examples

 ## Regressions